-Patterson Medical's international operations are based in the United Kingdom ("U.K.") and are made up of two divisions: Homecraft in the U.K. and Kinetec in France.
+Patterson Medical's international operations are based in the United Kingdom ("U.K.") and are made up of three divisions: Homecraft in the U.K., Kinetec in France and Ausmedic in Australasia.
 The international operations broadly reflect the same business model as used in the North American market.
-In the U.K., Homecraft operations include sales and marketing, customer service, distribution, purchasing and administration.
-In France, Kinetec is a self-contained manufacturing unit with limited sales and marketing, distribution, administration and purchasing.
+In the U.K., France and Australia, operations include sales and marketing, customer service, distribution, purchasing and administration.
+France also includes a self contained manufacturing unit.